RdrMakiblMods/CarMod/README.md

 # CarMod
 A mod that adds cars to Minecraft.
-Also it adds stuff for things in real life garages.
+It also adds stuff for things in real life garages.